How to cook steak perfectly

 Celebrity tips for cooking steak

-While we can’t find an interview with Raymond explicitly revealing his favourite steak, he is frequently quoted talking about Steak Maman.

-On his website he explains: “My mother has cooked this easy steak recipe since I was a child and I genuinely think it’s the best steak in the world.
+On his website, Raymond Blanc explains: “My mother has cooked this easy steak recipe since I was a child and I genuinely think it’s the best steak in the world.
 It relies on one very simple process: pan frying meat to create delicious juices which can then be turned into an emulsion by the addition of water.”

 For this recipe he recommends using organic sirloin or rump steaks that are 2cm thick and have had the fat trimmed.